automata-network/multiprover-avs-operator-setup/upgrades/README.md

 **Other updates**:
 - We have also included monitoring dashboards in this release.
 Please feel free to use them to monitor your node and services.

-Please restart your containers after pulling an updated copy of this repository.